 Her most recent album 'Crossing Waves' which features commissioned and previously unrecorded contemporary works was released on the Discovery Music and Vision label in 2014 and attracted a 4 star review in the BBC Music Magazine for an 'imaginatively programmed, winningly played recital'.

 Born in London, Keziah Thomas began studying the harp at the age of ten and earned an ARCM performance diploma and solo debuts at the Royal Albert Hall and the Wigmore Hall whilst still at school.
 Keziah gained a Bachelor’s degree from the Royal College of Music in London where she studied with Daphne Boden and was awarded the Douglas Whittaker, Jack Morrison and Marie Goossens Harp Prizes.

-An active chamber musician, Keziah performs with flautist Katherine Bicknell as the Aoyama Duo and is also a member of the critically acclaimed harp quartet 4 Girls 4 Harps who recently celebrated their 15th anniversary and have recorded several albums.
+An active chamber musician, Keziah performs with flautist Katherine Bicknell as the Aoyama Duo is a member of the harp quartet 4 Girls 4 Harps and principal harpist with the Covent Garden Sinfonia.
 She is a musician in residence for Breathe Arts Health Research giving regular performances for patients and staff in hospital settings.